Inside the deepening rivalry between Florida Gov. Ron DeSantis and California Gov. Gavin Newsom

 “It’s not inconceivable that four years from now, these two guys could be their respective parties’ nominees,” he said.
 In tangling with DeSantis, who is 44, the 55-year-old Newsom is building his national brand and visibility and is “certainly trying to create opportunities for himself.”

-Former Nevada attorney general Adam Laxalt, who hosted the weekend event and leads the pro-DeSantis super PAC, said the policy contrast between the leaders of Florida and California is “a debate that our whole country needs to have.”
+Former Nevada Attorney General Adam Laxalt, who hosted the event and leads the pro-DeSantis super PAC, said the policy contrast between the leaders of Florida and California is “a debate that our whole country needs to have.”

 “California has been the model for many leftist policies.
 I would take the contrast between Florida’s policies and its results led by Gov. DeSantis and the California policies, any day of the week,” Laxalt said in an interview.
 “We can already see what leftist policies do.”